 Numerous other cryptocurrencies exist, such as Ethereum, Ripple and Litecoin.
 None of these cryptocurrencies have legal tender.

 How do cryptocurrencies work?

 Virtual currencies can be earned or purchased.

-They are issued and managed according to unique and complex open source code algorithms.
-The algorithms are defined by individuals called “miners” using powerful and sophisticated computers.
+They are issued and managed according to predefined rules and/or complex open source code algorithms which are specific to each cryptocurrency.
+For example, the issuance of new Bitcoins is based on a “mining” algorithm which is run by individuals called “miners” using powerful and sophisticated computers.
 In exchange for their services, miners are awarded virtual currency units that can be exchanged.
 Someone who wishes to obtain virtual currency units without participating in these “mining” activities must purchase them.